neurocline/cli-perf/python/README.md

 This is probably going to be the slowest of all the command-line parsing libraries, although it will be interesting to see what happens with the Go standard library [`flag`](https://golang.org/pkg/flag/) or things built on top of it like [`spf13/pflag`](https://github.com/spf13/pflag).

+### non-naive approach

+Although it would be more complex, if you really want to do complex command-lines in Python, some restructuring is in order.
+Only the top command-line is created at startup, with the base options, a positional argument for the verb, and then using the partial parsing to pass the remaining unparsed arguments to a specific sub-parser that you create.

+Fortunately, if you follow the code-generation approach, experimenting with things like this just means writing a new generator.

+TBD.